Vegan 21 Day Fix Meal Plan Ideas

 But, guess what?
-There is a vegan version of the Fix!
-Fix creator Autumn Calabrese created a modified version of the regular 21 Day Fix Eating Plan just for vegans.
+There is a vegan version of Portion Fix/21 Day Fix!
+Fix creator Autumn Calabrese created a modified version of the regular Fix Eating Plan just for vegans.

-In the vegan version of the 21 Day Fix Eating Plan, animal products are replaced by other complete proteins, such as beans and other legumes, and the yellow container is split into two groups—Yellow A for whole grains and Yellow B for tubers and additional processed grains (pastas and breads).
+In the vegan version of the Portion Fix/21 Day Fix eating plan, animal products are replaced by other complete proteins, such as beans and other legumes, and the yellow container is split into two groups—Yellow A for whole grains and Yellow B for tubers and additional processed grains (pastas and breads).

 You can find the 21 Day Fix Vegan Eating Plan here: